monkeydeus/Codefy-Git/Git Syllabus.md

 Git's representation of the working directory.
 Represents the total collection of files and folders that are **tracked** by git

 ### The Database
-Comprises all of the folders and files in the .git directory
 #### Database Objects
 ```sh
 git count-objects -H -v //Shows top-level information about the database -H human readable, -v verbose